 Probably the most time-consuming part was deciding we were not going to take furniture with us and would instead sell it on eBay and other selling platforms before we departed.
 We created a new account; we added the main items to eBay and Gumtree.
 Most of the items were bought really quickly – I must say, for less money than I had planned for but needs must.
 I thought I was cheap but boy; some of the haggling on these sites puts me to shame.
 Some items also went quicker than we had planned.
 Someone bought the brown corner group sofa and also wanted to buy our bed two weeks before we left but we had to push him back a few weeks otherwise we would be sitting on the floor and sleeping in the bathtub.

 During the sales, we found out our eBay account hadn’t linked properly with our Paypal account so people didn’t have the option of Buy Now so when we had someone who wanted the item, we unlisted it and arranged for collection and payment outside of the usual methods. eBay, became upset with us!
 They sent us an email.
 We tried to resolve the payment issue but no such luck so we carried on listing and un-listing.
 Three items later the account was blocked for seven days!
 ARGH, how will we contact the guy to sell the bed if the account is suspended?
-We just had to wait and hope he is still interested when the ban is lifted.
-We didn’t end up selling the bed to him as once the ban was lifted, we couldn’t make contact… oh well!
+We just had to wait and hope he is still interested when the ban was lifted.
+We didn’t end up selling the bed to him, because once the ban was lifted, we couldn’t make contact… oh well!

 What was surprising was the interest shown to these items we would’ve otherwise called junk and discarded.
 Truly, One man’s trash is another man’s treasure!